MachiavelliII/machiavelli.github.io/_posts/2024-06-03-How_I_Got_My_First_€€€€_Bounty.md

 image:
   path: /assets/img/First_€€€€/main.webp
 ---
+## Disclaimer: This isn’t meant to teach anything new—just sharing a personal experience.

-## سَلامٌ
+### سَلامٌ

-I'll share In this write-up how I discovered my first €€€€ bounty.
+I'll share in this write-up how I discovered my first €€€€ bounty.

-At first, I started with a basic manual recon because the program scope was just a set of URLs related to different services, for example:
+At first, I started with basic manual recon because the program's scope was just a set of URLs related to different services, such as:

 - `https://ex.admin.service.example.com/`
 - `https://ex.service.service.example.com/`
 - `https://ex.abc.service.example.com/`

-Also, the program provided credentials to test roles.
+The program also provided credentials to test different roles.

-Then I browsed the sites while proxying the traffic through Burp and testing the functionalities like any normal user, but there were no interesting functionalities except the sorting one, I noticed some interesting parameters
-I already saw In some *JS* files the parameters were:
+I then browsed the sites while proxying the traffic through Burp and testing the functionalities like a normal user.
+However, there weren’t any interesting features—except for the sorting functionality.
+I noticed some intriguing parameters that I had already seen in some *JS* files:

+`SelectedSources` and `SelectedTemplateNames`.

-`SelectedSources` and `SelectedTemplateNames` at first I thought maybe It grabs some data from the database, so I decided to test It with some special characters searching for anomalies like `{", ' , \}`, and when I entered a single quote I got 500 HTTP status code `(Internal server error)` then added another single quote I got 200 HTTP status code (OK).
+At first, I thought they might fetch data from a database (yeah that makes sense :D), so I decided to test them with special characters, searching for anomalies like `{", ', \}`.
+When I entered a single quote, I got a `500 HTTP status code (Internal Server Error)`.
+Adding another single quote returned a `200 HTTP status code (OK)`.

 ```
 https://ex.service.example.com/history?selectedSources=someSources' > 500